-Mr. Spinner served as President and Chief Executive Officer and Chairman of the Board for United Natural Foods, Inc., an independent national distributor of natural, organic and specialty foods and related products, from September 2008 to August 2021 when he retired.
+Mr. Spinner currently serves as an Operating Partner for MidOcean Partners, a private company offering capital solutions across private equity and credit markets.
+In August 2021, he became a Partner at Boxcar Partners, a multi-family office venture investment firm.
+Prior to that, he served as President and Chief Executive Officer and Chairman of the Board for United Natural Foods, Inc., an independent national distributor of natural, organic and specialty foods and related products, from September 2008 to August 2021 when he retired.
 Prior to joining United Natural Foods in 2008, he was a Director and Chief Executive Officer for Performance Food Group Company ("PFGC") from October 2006 to May 2008 and PFGC's President and Chief Executive Officer for three years before that.
 He was Senior Vice President and Chief Executive Officer for PFGC's Broadline Division from February 2002 to May 2005, and Division President for Broadline from August 2001 to February 2002.